MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 be the server.
 The protocol is full-duplex: both the client and server can start sending data independently from each other.

+The protocol only carries information about the matches itself.
+It does not provide any information about how matches are rendered or about how changes are propagated.

+Requests can be differentiated between read and write queries.
+Read queries are avaliable to all clients, while write queries require previous authentication.
+The [Authorize](#authorize) request upgrades the current connection and allows write requests to be sent.

 ### Encoding

 The protocol has support for encoding/decoding the following types: